 ClickUp is not a database software — and we’re not sure that they ever intend to be.
 However, by making just a few tweaks to how you view Tasks inside ClickUp, there are ways to utilize this tool to be both a project management software and a database system!

 To keep everything in one place, we store our SOPs right inside ClickUp.
-This also makes it accessible to everyone in our In ClickUp, a Workspace is typically the name of your Organi....
+This also makes it accessible to everyone in our Workspace.
 Therefore, we don’t have to worry about embedding and sharing permissions to outside tools like Google Docs.

 We’ve recently chosen to move away from ClickUp Docs and now store our SOPs in ClickUp as “tasks.”